Enumeration of sets of equiangular lines with common angle $\arccos(1/3)$

 \end{definition}

-The \emph{Weyl group} $W(\sL)$ of a root lattice $\sL$ is the subgroup of $\Aut(\sL)$ generated by all the reflections $s_\br$ corresponding to roots $\br$, where $s_{\br}(\bx) = \bx - 2(\bx,\br)/(\br,\br)\br$. \begin{lemma}[{\cite[Lemma~1.10]{Lattices2013}}] The Weyl group of an irreducible root lattice acts transitively on the set of its roots. \end{lemma}
+The \emph{Weyl group} $W(\sL)$ of a root lattice $\sL$ is the subgroup of $\Aut(\sL)$ generated by all the reflections $s_\br$ corresponding to roots $\br$, where $s_{\br}(\bx) = \bx - 2\br(\bx,\br)/(\br,\br) = \bx-\br(\bx,\br)$.
+In this paper, we frequently make use of the following lemma concerning Weyl groups. \begin{lemma}[{\cite[Lemma~1.10]{Lattices2013}}] The Weyl group of an irreducible root lattice acts transitively on the set of its roots. \end{lemma}